Relative-Strength/Ashigaru-Terminal-StartOS/instructions.md

 *   **Updates**: Updates may not retain existing wallets. **Always back up your seed phrase securely**, especially before upgrading or migrating.
 *   **Combination with Ashigaru Mobile App**: Ashigaru Terminal is designed to be used in combination with the Ashigaru Mobile App.
+*   If you hit "quit" or "Restart in Testnet4" you will get a Reconnecting error.
+To fix please restart Ashigaru terminal in the Start9 User interface.

 **Official Resources**
 ----------------------